fabioono25/projects_net/MicroservicesEcommerce/README.md

 The Basket API will be responsible for managing basket and basket items.

 The data will be saved in Redis.
 Redis is an in-memory, key-value NoSQL database.
 It is fast and works synchronously.
+It is ideal for working with distributed caching approach.

 Discount will be calculated using gRPC inter-service synchronous communication.